Morning Sun Farms Microgreens

 Vitamin E superstars boasting 165% of your RDA per oz.- can help build the immune system and protect organs and tissue from free radical damage.

 Grower’s favorite use- Add to pizza before baking.
 Outstanding!

 Russian Kale contains crucial Vitamins A, C, and E, copper, and manganese.
 Russian Kale also contains powerful antioxidants and has the same cancer-fighting properties, Sulforaphane, as broccoli!

 Use in a salad, on a sandwich, burger, or BLT.
 Add to soup, or a veggie sauté.
 Substitute for lettuce in anything.
 Eat as a snack plain or dipped in dressing or hummus.

 Broccoli microgreens have recently become popular after it was discovered that they abound with the amazing cancer-fighting phytochemical Sulforaphane.

 Research studies have shown that they contain as much as 50 times more sulforaphane than fresh broccoli.
 What’s more, they contain glucosinolates and isothiocyanates, substances that protect cells from becoming malignant at 10-100 times greater levels than in fresh broccoli.
-In addition, they are sources of plant estrogens, similar to human estrogen, and so are helpful in cases of PMS, menopause, hot flashes, and fibrocystic disease.
+They are sources of plant estrogens, similar to human estrogen, and can be helpful in cases of PMS, menopause, hot flashes, and fibrocystic disease.